 Twinings English Breakfast Gold Label lose leaf in a warmed stoneware teapot.
 Boiled well water steeped 5 minutes under the cozy.
 Whole milk, preferably from England or New Zealand, first in the bottom of a bone china cup.
 Add the tea.
 How I make it.

 Gail & Piper J. Drake also have a podcast all about traveling writers.
 Check it out because they aim to help with all your travel quandaries.

 What is your guiltiest pleasure that few know about?

-Great British Bake Off, closely followed by Trader Joe’s Paneer Tikka Masala and Marie Claire magazine.
+Thai BL dramas, vodka and strawberry soda, marmite potato chips.
 Sometimes I can be found indulging in all three at once.

 What hobbies do you have and how do they influence your work?

-I like to sew, dance, cook, and eat.
-All of these things sneak into my books: I’m always describing the way people move, what they are wearing, and what they eat.
+I like to sew, dance, cook, read, and eat.
+All of these things sneak into my books: I’m always describing the way people move, what they are wearing, and what they consume.

 What can we find you doing to relax?

 Shoe shopping, drinking tea, more shoe shopping, thinking about shoe shopping, drinking more tea – it’s a simple life.